A.I. might be here to stay, but the more your children use it, the more it undermines their critical thinking skills.”.

 This framework works from the inside-out — starting with how the brain forms instincts and patterns, then intentionally training those mechanisms stronger reasoning and judgment.

-Format (built for real parent)
+Format (built for busy parent)

 ~10 short lessons (about 10 minutes each)